Hansade2005/voidide/HOW_TO_CONTRIBUTE.md

-# Contributing to Void
+# Contributing to Trio
 ### Welcome! 👋
-This is the official guide on how to contribute to Void.
+This is the official guide on how to contribute to Trio.
 We want to make it as easy as possible to contribute, so if you have any questions or comments, reach out via email or discord!

 There are a few ways to contribute: